freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/redux/register-a-store-listener.md

 ---

 ## Description

 <section id='description'>

-Another method you have access to on the Redux <code>store</code> object is <code>store.subscribe()</code>.
+Another method you have access to on the Redux `store` object is `store.subscribe()`.
 This allows you to subscribe listener functions to the store, which are called whenever an action is dispatched against the store.
 One simple use for this method is to subscribe a function to your store that simply logs a message every time an action is received and the store is updated.

 </section>

 ## Instructions

 <section id='instructions'>

-Write a callback function that increments the global variable <code>count</code> every time the store receives an action, and pass this function in to the <code>store.subscribe()</code> method.
-You'll see that <code>store.dispatch()</code> is called three times in a row, each time directly passing in an action object.
+Write a callback function that increments the global variable `count` every time the store receives an action, and pass this function in to the `store.subscribe()` method.
+You'll see that `store.dispatch()` is called three times in a row, each time directly passing in an action object.
 Watch the console output between the action dispatches to see the updates take place.

 </section>

 ## Tests

 <section id='tests'>

 ```yml